 - Graduate Attributes Emphasised

 - Communication, Critical thinking, Information literacy, Self-motivation, Teamwork.

 - Understand the nature of algorithms and how to analyse their efficiency

 - Understand random number generators and how to make use of them

 - Have an appreciation for abstract data types (ADTs) and a knowledge of the ADTs most commonly used in software development (e.g. stacks, queues, lists, sets, priority queues and equivalence relations)

-- Have an understanding of the most common data structures used to represent ADTs (e.g. arrays, linked lists, binary search trees) and the algorithms that operate on them
+- Have an understanding of the most common data structures used to represent ADTs (e.g. arrays, linked lists, heaps) and the algorithms that operate on them

 - Have an increased proficiency in Java programming